 They are born out of a meeting I had with my Uncle Jonathan.
 Uncle Jon is a heavy hitter when it comes to science.
-He is amongst the best when it comes to engineering with lasers, working on a ton of advanced aerospace defense creation with Boeing.
+He is among the best when it comes to engineering with lasers and worked on a ton of advanced aerospace defense creation with Boeing with many patents in the field.
 I sat down with him one morning with a big question: what skills would be most valuable to teach to young learners.

 And why are they important enough for my Uncle Jon to talk specifically about?
 The 5 why’s of problem-solving hail from the Japanese company Toyota and were developed by Sakichi Toyoda.
 He believed that it was far better to determine the root cause of a problem than just fix the surface issues.

 The wonderful thing about the 5 why’s of problem-solving is that it isn’t about blame, it is just about what is happening and how we, as a team, can fix it.
 In groups, addressing the 5 why’s can lead to a brainstorming session that allows the team to assign tasks to each individual that will contribute to the whole.
 Basically, the 5 why’s of problem-solving is a method that only wants facts.
 It wants to know what is going on, discover how deeply you need to drill down to fix that issue, and then assign tasks to get it done.